 Graduate School travel grants are designed to help defray costs incurred by graduate students traveling to a conference or professional meeting to present research conducted at the University of Arkansas.

-200 doctoral student travel grants: 90% reimbursement of the total approved travel expenses per university travel policy, up to a maximum award of $1,000
+250 doctoral/MFA student travel grants: reimbursement of the total approved travel expenses per university travel policy, up to a maximum award of $1,100 for travel approved after July 1, 2022.

-75 master/educational specialist travel grants (graduate certificate not funded): 90% reimbursement of the total approved travel expenses per university travel policy, up to a maximum award of $600
+75 master/educational specialist travel grants (graduate certificate not funded): reimbursement of the total approved travel expenses per university travel policy, up to a maximum award of $700 for travel approved after July 1, 2022.

 - Once the maximum allocation in each category above has been reached, no further travel grants will be approved for the fiscal year (July 1-June 30).